-Australian Human Rights Institute internship
+Australian Human Rights Institute internships

 Australian Journal of Human Rights internship

+Internships with the Australian Human Rights Institute are also available to UNSW students enrolled in MDIA3007 Media and Arts Internship.
 Media/Communications interns assist the Institute's communications team to promote our activities and events to media, the public and those involved in human rights work.

 For inquiries, please contact the UNSW Arts and Social Sciences Work Integrated Learning Unit.